SerayaEryn/revane/README.md

 ### Decorators

-#### Service, Repository, Controller, Component
+#### Component(options: string | Options): Function

-Used to declare classes as components to be considered by the component scan.
+Used to declare classes as components to be considered by the component scan.<br>
+In Javascript it is necessary to call the decorator on the class:

 ```js
 const { Service } = require('revane');